This programme offers integrated academic, practical and professional training in counselling psychology.

 A. Researcher training

 Researcher training entails 50% of the MA (Counselling Psychology) programme.
-During the two-year period students are expected to sucessfully write a research proposal, conduct a research project and to write a mini-dissertation (VOS 895).
+During the two year period, consisting of one year academic training and one year internship, students are expected to successfully write a research proposal, conduct a research project and to write a mini-dissertation (VOS 895).

 B. Practitioner training

 Practitioner training entails 50% of the MA (Counselling Psychology) programme.
-During the two-year period academic and practical training is done.
-The academic training is done via three core modules and two elective modules.
-The core modules are: Fundamentals of Psychology (SLK 801), Psychological assessment (SLK 806) and Counselling Psychology (SLK 802).
-The elective modules are: Community Psychology (SLK 804) and Sports Psychology (SLK 805).
+The first year of the course involves academic and practical training.
+The academic training consists of five core modules, namely: Professional practice and ethics (SLK 807), Psychological assessment (SLK 811), Therapeutic intervention (SLK 809), Counselling psychology practical (SLK 812), and Community psychology (SLK 810).
 The training is delivered by means of didactic instruction and/or experiential learning.
-The practical training that is done by the students is arranged by the Department of Psychology on a yearly basis.
+The practical training is arranged by the Department of Psychology annually.

 C. Professional development

-Besides the researcher and practitioner training, the professional development of the students is addressed on a continious basis in all modules during the two-year period.
+Besides the researcher and practitioner training, the professional development of the students is addressed on a continuous basis in all modules.
 The professional development of students entails professional practice and professional identity development.
-The professional practice component focuses on the ethical and legal framework in which counselling psychologists practice, while professional identity development focuses on the “person” of the prospective counselling psychologist, the student.
+The professional practice component focuses on the ethical and legal framework in which counselling psychologists practice, while professional identity development focuses on the person of the prospective counselling psychologist.

 Examinations and pass requirements